My resume is available on LinkedIn.

 I spend much of my time developing the company’s patent portfolio.
 That involves harvesting ideas from inventors and performing due diligence on patentability and market value of inventions.
 You can check out the company portfolio on Google Patents.

 I have drafted dozens of patents, papers, and other writings to share knowledge.
-My three areas of particular specialty are
+My areas of particular specialty are

 Small company needs for building a patent portfolio

 Patentable subject matter eligibility in the US and Europe

 International patenting strategies